 The above items will mainly assess the constraints involved with developing the land and anticipate possible risks.
 As seasoned developers know, there are other financial and legal due diligence items to undertake as well.
 Taken together these steps should provide the level of information with which to better analyze your next deal.
 So what’s next?
 This work has given you great information, you have a better feel on timing and risk and likely have created a rough development pro forma.
 If the deal still makes sense at this phase, then you will want peel back some more layers in more detail to ensure that the upcoming design and permitting phases of your project are pointed in the right direction.
 For some insights on doing just that, stay tuned for our next blog; “Time to get Real – Preliminary Design and Assembling your Team”.

 The above article is the second in our series of “10 Steps to Master in the Land Development Process”.
+Previous articles are linked below.
 Subscribe to the Blog to be notified of future articles in the series.

 LANDCORE’s staff have been through thousands of projects – reach out to us to leverage our knowledge on your next deal.